Back to All Events

 • The Common Knowledge Centre Kilfenora V95DK38 (map)

-Hand to Hand is a gathering of practitioners from across Ireland who practise, teach and share traditional, heritage and cultural skills.
-It is an event for skillsharers, makers, builders, storytellers, educators and craftspeople to meet, exchange knowledge, share a meal together, and reflect on how skills are learned, sustained and passed on in Ireland today, including vernacular and place-based traditions.
+It is an event for skillsharers, makers, builders, storytellers, educators and craftspeople to meet, exchange knowledge, share a meal together, and reflect on how skills are learned, sustained and passed on in Ireland today.

-The weekend will open with a talk from Harrison Gardner author, broadcaster, traditional, teacher and co-founder of Common Knowledge.
+The weekend will open with a talk from Harrison Gardner author, broadcaster, teacher and co-founder of Common Knowledge.
 Drawing on decades of work in traditional and conventional building, community education and hands-on skillsharing, he will reflect on why skillsharing matters now, and what role it can play in sustaining livelihoods, culture and community in a time of rapid social, ecological and economic change.
 His talk will consider how practical skills are learned through doing and working together, how knowledge is held in materials and processes, and how making can support resilience, meaningful work and long-term relationships with place.

-On Saturday there will be a talk from Claudia Kinmonth ‘Paths from Woodwork to Fieldwork to Deskwork: How Can Irish Country Furniture Inspire Sustainability?Drawing on her journey from furniture restoration and practical woodwork to academic research and museum curation, Claudia Kinmonth will explore what Irish country furniture can teach us about sustainability.
+On Saturday morning there will be a talk from Claudia Kinmonth, Paths from woodwork to fieldwork to deskwork: how can Irish country furniture inspire sustainability?
+Drawing on her journey from furniture restoration and practical woodwork to academic research and museum curation, she will explore what Irish country furniture can teach us about sustainability.
 Using photographs and examples of vernacular furnishings, she will focus on uncomplicated, functional, space-saving and repairable designs, and on the traditions of making, maintaining and mending that allowed objects to last for generations.
 The talk will consider how close relationships with materials, tools and everyday objects can inform contemporary thinking about resource use, longevity and sustainable living.

 To close the day there will be a talk from Aindrias de Staic, a storyteller and musician who will weave storytelling and music to explore storytelling, folklore and contemporary experience, and to reflect on how oral tradition, story and song transmit cultural knowledge, memory and values across generations, and continue to shape cultural identity and community in the present.